knpuniversity/symfony2-rest/knpu/episode2/helpful-details-key.md

 so that when there's a 404 there will be a `detail` field and it should be set to "No programmer found for username fake" because that's what's in the URL.

-And if we try this out in our terminal, it's failing nice:there's no `detail` property yet.
+And if we try this out in our terminal, it's failing nice: there's no `detail` property yet.
 But no worries, creating that is easy!
 It all happens inside of our `ApiExceptionSubscriber`.